Features and Traditions

 On the last day of the school year, all NSM students are given an opportunity to demonstrate their talents before the whole school.
 The accomplishments of our students are amazing.
 Past performances have included singing, dancing, hula hoop, piano, drums, clarinet, puppets, poems, dramatic readings, karate, gymnastics, baton twirling, mime, skits, and magic, among many other talents.

-Originating from Trinidad, steel drums are 55-gallon oil drums hammered to produce a whole range of chromatic tones.
+STEEL DRUMS-Originating from Trinidad, steel drums are 55-gallon oil drums hammered to produce a whole range of chromatic tones.
 These unique pitched percussion instruments can be used to play a wide variety of music.
-NSM students in fourth grade and up can learn and perform the steel drums as an after-school enrichment activity.
+NSM students in 7th and 8th grades learn and perform the steel drums.
+In after school offering, 5th-8th grade students and parents can participate in a community steel drum band.

 Children’s Annex